FredKSchott/snowpack/docs/01-introduction.md

 - **No More Bundling During Development:** Snowpack runs at near-instant speeds by avoiding all unnecessary bundling work during development.
 - **Instant Dev Startup:** Snowpack's dev server starts up in less than 20ms on most machines.
 Files are only built on-demand, as requested by the browser.
 - **Instant Dev Rebuilding:** Changes that you make are reflected in the browser instantly.
 Never wait more than a few milliseconds when you hit save.
 - **Scales as you Grow:** With zero upfront bundling work, Snowpack doesn't slow down as your application grows.
-Only build the files you need.
+Only build files as needed.
 - **1-Line Build Integrations:**  Snowpack replaces messy bundler configuration files with a  familiar ["scripts" interface](#build-scripts).
-- **Optimized Bundling for Production:** It's the best of both worlds: fast bundle-free development + optimized bundling in production.
-Choose between bundled (optimized) or unbundled build output without any additional config needed.
+- **Optimized Bundling for Production:** It's the best of both worlds: fast bundle-free development + optimized bundling in production (powered by Parcel).

 ### Library Support